 This course is designed to assist the student to acquire knowledge and skill in diagnosing and managing the aging population.
 Pathologies common to the elderly and advanced practice nursing interventions are examined.
 Common aging changes and issues specific to the gerontological population are explored.

 Emphasis is placed on managing these patients through health promotion, assessment, diagnosis, management of acute/chronic illness, and pharmacological agents.
 Skills developed from the theories and concepts of this course will be validated in subsequent clinical practicum courses.

-NURS 670 AGNP Clinical Practicum III (Pre-requisite 668, 200 practicum hours) 2 credits
+NURS 670 AGNP Clinical Practicum III (200 practicum hours)